 But, doing it yourself isn’t necessarily free.
 The first cost involved is your time.
 It will take time to do keyword research, write your content, optimize your site, and focus on any other digital efforts such as social media.

-The next potential cost would be tools.
-I’ve outlined some of my favorite tools to start with for digital marketing.
+The next potential cost would be digital marketing tools.
+I’ve outlined some of my favorite tools to start with.